 - A system of assessment designed to “detect and correct” problems thus ensuring achievement of high expectations by all students.
 We are committed to an assessment system that encourages and gauges progress toward the accomplishment of high academic standards by all students.

 - An educational system that makes better use of time.
 We utilize the “block system” of curricular design, which provides students with the opportunity to study one content area intensely and master it without distractions from other subjects.

 - A curricular design that stresses the importance of early exposure to the health profession for those in the health sciences.
 We believe in building basic skills early by exposing students where possible to early practice experiences.

 - An educational experience that values and responds to the needs of students and encourages teamwork and communication.
 Our curriculum places a premium on active learning in a non-competitive, collaborative environment.

 - A curriculum that utilizes and is supported by technology.
-We believe that technology holds remarkable potential to stimulate thinking and learning, as well as being an effective tool for acquiring, evaluating and utilizing new knowledge.
+We believe that technology holds the remarkable potential to stimulate thinking and learning, as well as being an effective tool for acquiring, evaluating, and utilizing new knowledge.